 What is the Adjusted R-squared?

-The adjusted R-squared is a modified version of R-squared, which accounts for predictors that are not significant in a regression model.
+The adjusted R-squared is a modified version of R-squared that accounts for predictors that are not significant in a regression model.
 In other words, the adjusted R-squared shows whether adding additional predictors improve a regression model or not.
 To understand adjusted R-squared, an understanding of R-squared is required.

-- The adjusted R-squared is a modified version of R-squared, which adjusts for predictors that are not significant a regression model.
+- The adjusted R-squared is a modified version of R-squared that adjusts for predictors that are not significant in a regression model.

 - Compared to a model with additional input variables, a lower adjusted R-squared indicates that the additional input variables are not adding value to the model.